How to Use submitit

 I have used submitit for several projects, including BioBench, saev, frx

-(unmaintained at the moment), and an I-JEPA
+(unmaintained at the moment), and mindthegap.
+These

-context than a blog post can provide.
+in a larger context than a blog post can provide.

 Table of Contents